AntonSol919/linkspace/homepage/basics.md

 ## Why not [alternative]?{#alts}

-There are two types of systems I'm positive aren't enough to challenge the digital status quo.
+There are two types of systems I'm positive aren't enough to be a new concept for the digital space.

 - Synchronizing chain of trust: Is slow and not useful for the vast majority of users.
-- Faster email: (like ActivityPub) is just faster email - without being very fast.
+- Faster email: (like ActivityPub) is just faster email - without being very fast - plus most of the list below.

 Other supernet-like systems are limited in some way or simply choose a different design:

 - It has either hash addresses or custom url addresses, not both.
 - Too slow.
-Packet routing and creation should be doable in as few instructions.
-It should be fast enough to stream video without using a second protocol - that means no json.
+Packet routing/parsing should be doable as very few instructions - ideally doable in silicon.
+It should be fast enough to stream video without using a second protocol.
+That means no json.
 - No Groups.
 Limiting who you share with is not supported - apps can't be used in a private group.
 - No domains.
 Everything becomes one app.
 - Its focused on signatures and consensus.